HelpViewer/HelpViewer/FuturePlans.md

 - Associated topics groups (something like links/keywords/topics, see also )
 - Dead links checker
 - Discussion (e.g.: Disqus or other service) plugin
-- customizer for project download as help file plugin
 - extra CSS styles + plugin for switching them
 - prod logs to console, debug logs to custom tool
 - custom log explorer